redhat-cop/tool-integrations/resource-dispatcher/documentation/deployment.md

 # Deployment

 This is fundamentally just a Python project that versions dependencies in `Pipenv` & `Pipenv.lock` files.
 Any system that can run projects using Pipenv should be able to run this application.

-If you are running this application standalone, you will need to set either the environment variable `CONFIG_FILE` to the path of the config file to use, or `CONFIG_DIR` to a directory of configuration YAML files to load.
+## Configuration Modes

+This application can be run in two modes:

+### File Mode

+In file mode, one single file is used to configure all tasks and repositories.
+The environment variable `CONFIG_FILE` must be set to the path of a `.yml` or `.yaml` configuration file.

+### Directory Mode

+In directory mode, any number of configuration files can be used simultaneously to configure the application's behavior.
+The environment variable `CONFIG_DIR` must be set to a path containing one or more `.yml` or `.yaml` files.
+Any other files in the directory are ignored (with a log message), and the directory is not traversed recursively.
+Individual file exclusions are not supported, so this directory must contain _only_ YAML files intended for configuration of this application.

+There is no isolation between resources defined across configuration files; so repositories defined in one file are available for use by tasks in other, and name collisions (in tasks or repositories) will cause errors across config files.
+Additionally, multiple tasks (including across configuration files) are not allowed to bind to the same webhook trigger route.

+If any top-level objects other than `repositories` and `tasks` are defined in any YAML files, a warning will be written to the console, but execution will proceed if there are no other errors.

+## Kubernetes/OpenShift Deployment

-That said, there is a Helm chart available to get up and running quickly on OpenShift.
+There is also a Helm chart available to get up and running quickly on a container platform.

 The Helm chart is available in `/helm` and has a few input parameters: